-David Hush was born in Bristol, England.
-He was educated at Clifton College, the University of Sydney and Princeton University.
+David Hush was born in Bristol, UK and was educated at Clifton College.

 Hush has written works spanning solo instrumental, chamber ensemble, choral and orchestral idioms that have been performed, recorded and broadcast in North and South America, the UK, Europe, Australia and South Korea.

 Hush has received fellowships and awards from, inter alia, Princeton University, the Hinrichsen Foundation, and the New Jersey State Council On the Arts.
-In addition, he has received the Ignaz Friedman Prize, was named the first recipient of the Schoenberg Award in 1984, and has received numerous awards from the American Society of Composers, Authors and Publishers (ASCAP).
+In addition, he has received the Ignaz Friedman Prize, was named the first recipient of the Schoenberg Award in 1984, and has received numerous awards from ASCAP.

-May 28 2013 witnessed a symbolic handshake between music and science in Australia with the world premieres of two works by Hush at the Australian Academy of Science.
-Celtic Runes and Largo were performed by Virginia Taylor (flute) and Kristen Sutcliffe (bassoon) from the ANU School of Music and were presented by Professor Suzanne Cory, AC, President of the Academy.
+May 28 2013 witnessed a symbolic handshake between music and science in Australia with the world premieres of two works commissioned by the Australian Academy of Science: Celtic Runes and Largo.
+They were performed by Virginia Taylor (flute) and Kristen Sutcliffe (bassoon) and were presented by Professor Suzanne Cory FRS President of the Academy.

 On 14 August 2014 the world premiere of Hush’s First Piano Trio was given by Goetz Richter (violin), Jeanell Carrigan (piano) and Minah Choe (cello) at the Sydney Conservatorium of Music.

 In 2015 Hush was commissioned to write a Wind Quintet for the Sydney based ensemble Windfall, who gave the premiere 21 June 2016.

 In 2017 Hush received six world premieres of pieces written for the double bass by Elsen Price in Sydney and Hobart.